UTA-REST/PyBoltz/README.md

 To be able to run this project you will need python3+, cython, and numpy installed.
 The setup that we use has python 3.6.7, Cython 0.29.3, and numpy 1.16.1.

 ### Gases cross section database.
-Before building the code make sure to run the following commands in the Cython directory to get the gases.npy file made, as this file has all the cross section values.
+Before building the code make sure to run the following command in the Cython directory to get the gases.npy file made, as this file has all the cross section values.
 ```
 $ python3 Setup_npy.py
 ```